 What is demo mode?

 Starting the demo controlller initialises the Biomimetic Core and puts it in control of the robot.
-Central components of the core compute multi-sensory maps of salience in the space around MiRo (what is nearby that "matters" to the robot) and compute what to do next ("action selection") based on those salience maps.
+Central components of the core compute multi-sensory maps of salience in the space around MiRo (what is nearby that "matters" to the robot) and compute what to do next ("action selection") based on priority computed from those salience maps.
 Therefore, to really understand MiRo's behaviour in demo mode, you'll need to look into how mammalian brains work.

 If, on the other hand, you just want MiRo to roam around interacting with whatever it comes across, you just have to start the controller.
 Demo mode is more rewarding, though, if you have a rough idea of what MiRo thinks "matters"—you can then persuade your MiRo to pay attention to you, rather than to passing shiny objects.